-- 1 Separation distance from K-12 schools shall be measured from property line to property line.
+1 Separation distance from K-12 schools, daycares and youth centers shall be measured from property line to property line.
 Separation distance for cultivation facilities shall be measured from parcel line of sensitive use to nearest wall of cultivation facility.
-Separation distance for all other cannabis facilities shall be measured by path of travel from nearest parcel line of sensitive use to the front door of the facility.
-Separation distance from K-12 schools shall be measured from property line to property line. - (§ 1, Ord.
-1404-20 (CM), eff.
-July 23, 2020)

-14-53.107 Cannabis equity use permits set-aside.
+Sec.
+14-53.107 Cannabis equity use permit set-aside.

-- (a) For those deemed A minimum of one (1) cannabis use permit for each cannabis license type shall be reserved in order to provide for support of those businesses determined eligible to participate in the Cannabis Equity Program under Chapter 5-49 by the Cannabis Equity Officer, S such equity applications shall be processed in conformance with the provisions of this chapter with the following exceptions: - (1) Equity applications shall be scored against other equity applicants during the application process, and shall not compete with nonequity applicants. - (21) Entitlement permit fees for eligible equity applicants shall be waived.
+(a) A minimum of one (1) cannabis use permit for each cannabis license type shall be reserved in order to provide for support of those businesses determined eligible under Chapter 5-49 by the Cannabis Equity Officer.
+Such equity applications shall be processed in conformance with the provisions of this chapter with the following exceptions:

+(1) Equity applications shall be scored against other equity applicants during the application process, and shall not compete with nonequity applicants.

+(2) Entitlement permit fees for eligible equity applicants shall be waived.

-- (3) If during an application period no equity applicants have been identified, the equity license shall be made available to a nonequity applicant. - (42) Eligibility as an equity applicant shall be determined at any time.prior to and/or during the pre-application process.. - (b) Renewal.
+(3) If during an application period no equity applicants have been identified, the equity license shall be made available to a nonequity applicant.

+(4) Eligibility as an equity applicant shall be determined prior to and/or during the pre-application process.

+(b) Renewal.
 In order to renew a cannabis equity use permit, an equity applicant must provide proof that it continues to satisfy the equity criteria at the time of its annual permit renewal.